Foothills Green Ash

 Other Names: Red Ash

-One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall color; an impressive selection
+One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall colour.

 Foothills Green Ash has green foliage throughout the season.
 The compound leaves turn an outstanding yellow in the fall.
 Neither the flowers nor the fruit are ornamentally significant.